 In addition to establishing DCBA Law & Policy, Mr. Barnes co-created and successfully exited a global health care and policy consulting firm and a private residential substance abuse treatment program.

 Mr. Barnes is Chairman of the Center for U.S. Policy, a not-for-profit organization advancing solutions to the nation’s substance abuse, mental health, and incarceration crises.
 He previously co-founded a not-for-profit that provided early leadership to address the U.S. drug abuse, addiction, and overdose crisis.

 He has been a member of the Advisory Board for the Rx Drug Abuse & Heroin Summit since 2011, the National Sheriffs’ Association’s Drug Enforcement Committee since 2014, and the Editorial Board for the Journal of Opioid Management since 2015.
 He is a past board member of Pediatric Care and the American Academy of Pain Medicine Foundation.

 Mr. Barnes was a political appointee under President George W. Bush, having served as confidential counsel in the White House Office of National Drug Control Policy.
-Prior to entering the legal profession, Mr. Barnes worked on political and issue campaigns, and was an editor at a national political news site.
+Prior to entering the legal profession, Mr. Barnes worked on political and issue campaigns, and was an editor at a digital national political news organization.

 Mr. Barnes obtained his Juris Doctor degree from George Mason University School of Law.
 He earned a master’s degree in international economic policy from La Universidad de Belgrano in Buenos Aires, Argentina, where he lived and studied as a Rotary Foundation International Ambassadorial Scholar.
 He received his bachelor’s degree summa cum laude from Flagler College.